bstroebl/DataDrivenInputMask/help/source/intro.rst

 Introduction
 ============

-Automagically creates input masks for PostGIS layers.
+Automagically creates input and search masks for PostGIS layers.
 All table constraints (*notNull*, foreign keys etc.) are taken into account.
 The user can edit any data contained in related tables.

 Source